 Everyone is concerned about a recession these days.
 And who can blame them?
-Inflation’s running at decade highs.
-Global supply chains are in disarray.
+Inflation’s been running at decade highs.
 A war is raging on in Europe.
-We’re dealing with soaring gas and food prices.
-There are more Covid-19 lockdowns in China, rapidly rising interest rates, and a crashing stock market.
+We’ve been dealing with soaring gas and food prices.
+There are rapidly rising interest rates and a crashing stock market.
 The Fed is on a super-hawkish rate-hiking path.
 And many fear that its tightening will push the U.S. economy into a deep downward spiral.

 That’s right.
 The U.S. economy may already be in a recession.

 That’s a scary thought.
 You’ve probably been worrying about a recession that the mainstream media has said won’t come until 2023.
 But it may have already arrived — and it could send the stock market spiraling lower.